Origin and History

 In 1698, the regiment was at the training camp of Compiègne.

 In February 1701, just before the outbreak of the War of the Spanish Succession (1701-13), the regiment was increased to two battalions.
 The first battalion initially served on the Rhine but was sent to Italy in July.
 In 1702, the first battalion took part in the defence of Cremona and in the capture of Luzzara and Borgoforte.
-In 1703, the first battalion was transferred to the Cévennes to quench the Camisards Uprising where it took part in a combat between Le Vigan and Anduze.
+In 1703, the first battalion was transferred to the Cévennes to quench the Camisards Uprising and took part in a combat between Le Vigan and Anduze.
 It then joined the French army operating in Savoy.
 The first battalion then remained in Languedoc until 1706 when the whole regiment was recalled to Italy for the siege of Turin.
 On 8 September, it was virtually annihilated in the Battle of Turin, only 320 men managing to retire to Provence.
 In 1707, the remnants of the regiment took part in the defence of Toulon.
 It was then sent to the Army of the Rhine where it served until 1712 on the Sarre and in the Lines of Wissembourg.
 In 1713, the regiment took part in the sieges of Landau and Freiburg.
 At the end of the war, it was reduced to a single battalion.

 On April 10, 1715, the regiment was reduced to one battalion.